New Britain Lawyer Strategically Chose Settlement Over Trial

 Martins was taken by ambulance to a local emergency room with complains of pain in both knees.
 Martins had X-rays and was discharged.
 Martin claimed bi-lateral sprains of knees; lacerations of his right and left elbows; and underwent physical therapy.
 Martins claimed residual pain and limitations walking.
 Martins claimed he may require future knee surgery.
 Martins sought to recover damages for past and future medical costs; and damages for past and future pain and suffering.

 The defense claimed Martins only sustained a minor knee injury according to MRI imaging.
 The defense claimed his knee injury was fully healed after he completed physical therapy last year.
 The defense claimed he does not require any future surgery.

-Prior to trial, the case was settled with the insurance carrier for the Estate of LaCava agreeing to pay Martins $125,000 of the policy’s $500,000 limits.
+Prior to trial, the case was settled with the insurance carrier for the Estate of LaCava agreeing to pay Martins $125,000.